The Energy Regulation and Markets Review: USA

 The federal government provides, or has provided various tax incentives for renewable energy, including:

-- an investment tax credit (ITC) (based on qualified project costs) for a wide range of renewable energy resources (including solar and fuel cells) and for combined heat and power generation; and
+- an investment tax credit (ITC) (based on qualified project costs) for a wide range of renewable energy resources (including solar, offshore wind and fuel cells) and for combined heat and power generation; and

-- special accelerated depreciation rules that provided five-year depreciation for a range of renewable energy resources placed in service from 2008 to 2012.
+- special accelerated depreciation rules that provided five-year depreciation for a range of renewable energy resources placed in service before 2027.

-As discussed above, many of the federal tax incentive and financing support programmes have ended, or will end no later than the end of 2021, though some of these programmes could be extended by Congress, as has been the case in the past and has been proposed in various pieces of legislation.
-However, given current fiscal concerns and related political disagreements about the nature and role of federal financial support for clean energy, the prospects for this type of legislation remain unclear.
-At the same time, state-based RPS, net metering, tax incentive and rebate programmes for distributed renewable generation resources appear poised to remain in place or be expanded in many states, at least in part, for the foreseeable future.
-Moreover, a number of states and local governments are actively considering establishing, and since 2011 several states and one local government, most notably the state of New York, have established, public-private partnership clean-energy financing entities, commonly referred to as green banks, to support deployment of renewable energy and energy-efficiency projects.
+As discussed above, many of the federal tax incentive and financing support programmes have ended, or will end within the next few years, though some of these programmes could be extended by Congress, as has been the case in the past and has been proposed in various pieces of legislation.
+At the same time, state-based RPS, net metering, tax incentive and rebate programmes for distributed renewable generation resources appear poised to remain in place or be expanded in many states for the foreseeable future and many states are expected to mandate substantial procurements of clean energy.
+Moreover, a number of states and local governments have established or are considering establishing, public-private partnership clean-energy financing entities, commonly referred to as 'green banks', to support deployment of renewable energy and energy-efficiency projects, and Congress is considering legislation to create a national green bank.

 ii Energy efficiency and conservation